 - scholarships (based on need, achievement or other factors, do not need to be repaid)

 - work-study jobs (a student earns wages in part-time work while in school)

 Some employers offer tuition reimbursement programs as an employee benefit.
-A health care employer may also offer scholarships to encourage its employees to continue their education for a critically-needed position in health care (The UVM Medical Center’s Allied Health Scholarships, for example.
-Details are available from the UVM Medical Center Educational and Organizational Development Department).
+A health care employer may also offer scholarships to encourage its employees to continue their education for a critically-needed position in health care (The UVM Medical Center’s Allied Health Scholarships for employees, for example.
+Details are available from the UVM Medical Center Learning and Development Department).